chentsulin/awesome-graphql/README.md

 ## Style Guides

 - [Shopify GraphQL Design Tutorial](https://github.com/Shopify/graphql-design-tutorial) - This tutorial was originally created by Shopify for internal purposes.
 It's based on lessons learned from creating and evolving production schemas at Shopify over almost 3 years.
-- [Gitlab GraphQL API Style Guide](https://docs.gitlab.com/ee/development/api_graphql_styleguide.html) - This document outlines the style guide for the GitLab GraphQL API.
+- [GitLab GraphQL API Style Guide](https://docs.gitlab.com/ee/development/api_graphql_styleguide.html) - This document outlines the style guide for the GitLab GraphQL API.
+- [Yelp GraphQL Guidelines](https://yelp.github.io/graphql-guidelines/) - This repo contains documentation and guidelines for a standardized and mostly reasonable approach to GraphQL (at Yelp).

 <a name="blogs" />